ceshine/ceshine-hugo/content/post/2026/20260428-array-record-pytorch/index.md

         return [self._process_record(record) for record in records]
 ```

-You can pass the `ArrayRecordImageDataset` instance to the `DataLoader` class like any other `Dataset` instances:
+You can pass the `ArrayRecordImageDataset` instance to the `DataLoader` class like any other `Dataset` instance:

 ```python
 dataset = ArrayRecordImageDataset(